Fact: a healthy gut can help you achieve clear, glowing skin.

 Time and time again, the government has reminded that cigarette smoking is dangerous to one’s health.
 Apart from raising one’s risk of developing lung cancer and stroke, a study conducted in University Hospital Zurich has shown that it can affect the gut microbiome as well.
 It can reduce the diversity of the gut microbiome, limiting the growth of good bacteria.
 The result?
 Digestive disorders and dull skin, among many others.

 How to Keep your Gut Microbiome Healthy – and Your Skin Glowing

-Since gut health is closely linked to skin health, the best way to achieve glowing skin is to keep your microbiome strong and healthy.
+Since gut health is closely linked to skin health, the best way to achieve glowing skin is to keep your microbiome strong with a healthy microbiome diet.
 You can do so by following these tips:

 To maintain a healthy gut, you need to eat foods that can feed the bacteria living there.
 The best way to do so is to eat foods rich in probiotics, such as yogurt, tempeh, miso, sauerkraut, kimchi, and Kombucha, to name a few.

 If you want to get a fixed, higher dose, then go for probiotic supplements.
 Choose products that contain L. rhamnosus, L. plantarum, L. paracasie, L. acidophilus, B. longum, or B. lactis as these have been extensively studied.
 Researches show that they may help boost skin health, all the while improving the gut microbiome as well.

 Prebiotics are fibrous sources that serve as food for the gut bacteria.
 Not only do they help strengthen the microbiome, but they also bring about other benefits.
 They may help enhance immunity, and may even help decrease the bad cholesterol in the body.

 To get your daily dose of prebiotics, make sure to eat foods such as Dandelion Greens, Garlic, Onions, Asparagus, Barley, and Bananas, to name a few.